inkstitch/inkstitch/collections/_docs/en/002-004-satin-tools.md

 **Example:**
 * Create a path with the help of the bezier curves tool (`B`)
+* Use [Params](/docs/params/#satin-params) to set an underlay and specific stitch settings
-* Use the satin tools "Convert Line to Satin" and "Auto-Route Satin" to turn it into nicely routed satin columns
+* Use the satin tools [Convert Line to Satin](/docs/satin-tools/#convert-line-to-satin) and [Auto-Route Satin](http://localhost:4000/docs/satin-tools/#auto-route-satin-columns) to turn it into nicely routed satin columns

 [![Convert Line to Satin](/assets/images/docs/en/satin-tools-convert-line.svg)](/assets/images/docs/en/satin-tools-convert-line.svg){: title="Download SVG File" download="satin-column.svg" }